Eili Sild: Film career

 Eili Sild's first substantial film role was that of Maia in the 1964 Grigori Kromanov and Jüri Müür-directed black-and-white drama Põrgupõhja uus Vanapagan for Tallinnfilm, based on the multi-layered eponymously titled 1939 novel by A. H. Tammsaare.
 This was followed in 1966 by the Jüri Müür-directed drama Kirjad Sõgedate külast, also for Tallinnfilm, and based on several works by author Juhan Smuul.

 In 1977, Sild was cast in another small role as a housewife in the Jüri Müür-directed Tallinnfilm period piece drama Reigi õpetaja, which was based on the 1926 novel Reigin Pappi (The Pastor of Reigi), by Finnish author Aino Kallas.

 After a ten year absence, Eili Sild returned to the screen in the role of a witch in the 1987 Tallinnfilm Metsluiged, directed by Helle Karis.
 The film was an adaptation of Hans Christian Andersen's 1838 fairy tale The Wild Swans.
 The following year, she appeared in a two minor roles; the Roman Baskin-directed Tallinnfilm dramatic short Vernanda, based on the 1968 Arvo Valton-penned short story Vernanda leib; and in the Elo Tust-directed short dramatic film Nõid, starring Ülle Kaljuste and Enn Kraam.
 Both film shorts were produced for Tallinnfilm.

 In 1992, Sild made a small appearance in the Lembit Ulfsak-directed family comedy Lammas all paremas nurgas, which follows the adventures of two young boys who discover a painting that was believed to be lost long ago.
 The following year, she appeared in another small role in the Pekka Karjalainen-directed Finnish-Estonian comedy Hysteria.

 In 2012, Sild returned to the screen as the character Ilme in the Anna Hints-directed dramatic short Vaba maa, opposite actors Rita Raave and Raivo Trass.

-Personal life
+Personal life and death

 Eili Sild married actor and director Heino Torga.
-The coupled remained married until his death in 2012.
-They have one child, daughter Mari Torga, who became a television presenter and theatre manager and director.
-Her nephew is poet and writer Ivar Sild.
+The couple remained married until his death in 2012.
+They had one child, daughter Mari Torga, who became a television presenter and theatre manager and director.
+Her nephew was poet and writer Ivar Sild.

+Sild died on 13 March 2026, at the age of 82.